How the Coming Rule Will Affect the Game … and Groundskeepers

 ►The Shift Rule

 That season was dubbed “The Year of the Pitcher” as dominating hurlers posted some incredible stats — like Cardinals ace Bob Gibson (right, AP photo) and his ERA of 1.12.
 Denny McLain of the Tigers was MLB’s last 30-game winner, going 31-6 in ’68.
 Those two would meet in the World Series with Gibson striking out 17 batters in Game 1 (a record that still stands), although Detroit would ultimately take the Series in seven.
-Major League Baseball is hoping to reverse the recent trends that are beginning to resemble The Year of the Pitcher.
+Major League Baseball is hoping to reverse the recent trends that somewhat resemble The Year of the Pitcher.

 So, what’s all of this have to do with groundskeepers?
 Well, potentially a lot.
 As writer Jayson Stark of The Athletic notes, all infields — even MLB infields — are not created equally.
 That’s because some measurements of the infield are absolute and some are not.
 Among those that are not is the Infield Arc Radius.